 Alternate councillors are also key members in ACEP leadership.
 An alternate councillor may assume the duties of a councillor when so directed by the constituent delegation, with proper credentials.

 To help them prepare for the meeting, many chapters require councillors to attend a certain number of chapter board meeting each year, as well as a special briefing to review Council resolutions and ACEP candidates for office.
 Some chapters find it advantageous to appoint councillors/alternate councillors as chairs of chapter committees to encourage their participation and exchange of ideas throughout the year.

 Councillors/alternate councillors report to the speaker and vice speaker of the Council, and their chapter, component body, or section leadership.

 Make travel and housing arrangements to attend the annual Council meeting.

 Read and participate on the engagED community.

 Begin reviewing the Council meeting materials as soon as it is available on the Council engagED and the Council.

 Become familiar with the Council meeting materials, especially credentialing procedures, the Council Standing Rules, resolutions, and background information prepared on each resolution.

 Become familiar with the candidates and election material.

 Present and discuss Council resolutions and candidate information with component body leadership.

 Arrive at the annual Council meeting on time and be prepared for discussion.
 If you find you cannot attend, promptly notify and assist your component body in naming an alternate if one does already exist.

 All certified councillors and alternates must be officially credentialed at the ACEP credentials and registration desk located in or near the Council meeting room.

-Attend the Steering Committee councillor orientation meeting the evening before the Council meeting, if possible.
+Attend the Steering Committee and Councillor Orientation meetings the evening before the Council meeting, if possible.

 Attend and participate in the Reference Committee of choice.
 Some component bodies may assign councillors and alternates to specific Reference Committees.